Your search did not match any results.

 In either case, the data is encrypted at rest.
 Customer-managed gives you more control over isolation, versioning and cryptoperiod.

 No. When you store your data with Oracle Cloud Infrastructure Block Volumes, File Storage Service, and Object Storage and don’t use Key Management, your data is protected using encryption keys that are securely stored and controlled by Oracle.

 The following key management capabilities are available when you use the Key Management service:

 Services that integrate with Key Management provide you with the following key management capabilities:

-When you request Key Management to create a key on your behalf, you can choose a key shape that indicates the key length and the algorithm used with it.
-Currently, all keys are Advanced Encryption Standard (AES) keys, and you can choose from three key lengths: AES-128, AES-192, and AES-256.
+When you create a key, you can choose a key shape that indicates the key length and the algorithm used with it.
+All keys are Advanced Encryption Standard (AES), and you can choose from three key lengths: AES-128, AES-192, and AES-256.
+AES-256 is recommended.